-Both Sic Bo and craps utilize a table lined with betting squares and rolled dice, and they both are games of pure chance in the end.
-The objective of the game is simply to guess the result from three dice being rolled simultaneously.
+Both Sic Bo and craps utilize a table lined with betting squares and rolled dices, and they both are games of pure chance in the end.
+The objective of the game is simply to guess the result of three dice being rolled simultaneously.

-Just like craps, you’ll find a dizzying array of betting options on a Sic Bo table, but as is true in craps; a few basic bets, form the game’s foundation.
-Of course, you can always take a chance and try the more lucrative bets on board, but when you do the odds are tilted in the house’s favor.
+Just like craps, you’ll find a dizzying array of betting options on an online or physical Sic Bo table, even though as is true in craps, a few basic bets form the game’s foundation.
+Of course, you can always take a chance and try the more lucrative bets on board, but when you do, Sic Bo odds are tilted in the house’s favor.

-Sic Bo is the perfect gambling game for players looking for a good time without taxing themselves mentally.
-It may appear counterintuitive to play casino games in which you have little to no control over the outcome, but games of chance have long been a staple of casino gaming.
+Online Sic Bo is the perfect casino game for players looking for a good time without taxing themselves mentally.
+It may appear counterintuitive to play games in which you have little to no control over the outcome, but games of chance have long been a staple of casino gambling.

 The reason for this is most players approach casino games as a lark, and they just want to have a little fun while chasing a big score along the way.
 So if you aren’t too concerned with applying proper strategy, and instead want to savor the thrill of a pure game of chance, Sic Bo is the dice game for you.

-To play Sic Bo, you’ll need to know what the betting squares and their associated symbols really mean.
+To play present or online Sic Bo, you’ll need to know what the betting squares and their associated symbols really mean.
 For starters, we’ll consider the game’s most commonly placed bets: Small and Big.